 Navigating the mental health and substance use systems can be a difficult endeavor for families.
-We at WestBridge hope to support you in finding the best suited treatment program for your loved one.
+We at WestBridge hope to support you in finding the best-suited residential treatment program for your loved one.

 We have identified some helpful questions we recommend you ask when exploring potential treatment programs.
-For your convenience we have also provided responses from our organization.
+We have also provided responses from our organization.

 Is your facility licensed?

-WestBridge is licensed in New Hampshire by the Department of Health and Human Services (DHHS) and dually licensed in Florida by the Department of Children and Families (DCF) and Agency for Healthcare Administration (AHCA).
+WestBridge’s residential program is licensed in New Hampshire by the Department of Health and Human Services (DHHS) for both mental health and substance use treatment.

 Are you accredited by the Joint Commission or CARF?

 The Joint Commission or CARF (Commission on Accreditation of Rehabilitation Facilities) are the most rigorous accreditations a health care organization can obtain.
 Obtaining the Joint Commission or CARF gold seal of approval is a symbol of excellence, quality, and safety in providing health care services.

 Since 2010, WestBridge has repeatedly received the maximum three-year Accreditation by CARF, demonstrating that our programs and services are of the highest quality, measurable, and accountable. www.carf.org

 What mental health disorders do you specialize in treating?